What's the Best Way to Sell a Car?

 4. Post Strategically

 I posted my Craigslist ad for my car on a Sunday morning.
 In hindsight, that was a brilliant plan, as people are often off on Sunday and able to car shop at their leisure.
 When I listed the car, I thought it might take weeks to sell it.
 I assumed I would spend a few evenings over the course of a few weeks showing the car to prospective buyers.
 I was not prepared for what actually occurred.

 Two hours after I posted my Craigslist ad, the phone rang.
 The person on the other end was interested in looking at my car and set up a time for that evening.
 I was excited that I had a bite so early!
 Shortly after, the phone rang again, and it kept on ringing.
-I spent the entire day fielding phone calls for the car, and setting up times for people to come to see the car.
+I spent the entire day fielding phone calls for the car and setting up times for people to come to see it.
 Before noon, I already had several showings set up for that afternoon.

-- Make sure to black out your license plate in your listing photos, or take a photo at an angle that hides the plates.
+- Make sure to black out your license plate in your listing photos or take a photo at an angle that hides the plates.

-- Don't make promises to prospective buyers.
+- Don't make any promises to prospective buyers.
 Tell them you will consider their offer and get back to them.
 If you tell a person that they won the sale, follow through on that promise.